 Tooth extractions can become necessary in a variety of different situations.
 At Mad River Family Dental, we are experienced in providing this solution gently and efficiently.

 A tooth that has extensive decay and is unable to be saved through other restorative dental procedures like fillings or root canals may need to be extracted.
 Untreated gum disease may also necessitate extraction.
 Likewise, severely broken teeth that are too damaged to be fixed may need to be extracted.
 Tooth extractions may also take place in orthodontics, particularly if teeth are overcrowding the mouth.
 A majority of wisdom teeth are also extracted, particularly if they affect the alignment of the rest of the teeth in the mouth or never fully break the surface of the gum, inviting infection and other issues.

 During the extraction, our team will help make sure you are comfortable and relaxed.
 We use local anesthetic so that you will not experience any pain.
 General anesthetic may also be an option.

 Let’s discuss your upcoming tooth extraction.
-Give us a call today!
+Give us a call at our Enon office today!